 There are so many good reasons to develop and implement humane and effective management approaches for homeless dogs, including a reduction of human disease contracted from dogs, a reduction of dog nuisance, a reduction of dog suffering, the improvement of community relations and a reduction in homeless dog numbers.

 Identified a select number of organizations committed to assisting dogs in their communities.

-Provided access to training, expertise and software tools to implement a project with a flagship partner in a test country.
+Provided access to training (CLA), expertise and software tools to implement a project with a flagship partner in a test country.

 Raised (and continues to raise) needed funding for the campaign's foundational work and global implementing projects.

 Provided leadership and resources to enable an implementing partner to report data.